stcucufa/epistrophy/README.md

     repeat(fiber => fiber.
 ```

-creates an infinite loop (there are ways to break out of the loop based on
+creates an infinite loop (there are ways to break out of a loop based on
 duration, number of iterations, or some condition being met, but here the
 program will run until the page is closed).
 The body of the loop is described by
 a function of the fiber that adds more instructions.